 If you want to learn how to say Thank you (Au Kun | ឣរគុណ) or Thank you very much in Khmer, Ling App has a separate blog for you.
 This app will also be helpful for you to learn other basic Khmer words and phrases, greetings like Hello (formal), Hello (informal), Goodbye (formal), Goodbye (informal), Good morning, and Good Afternoon.
 There's a lot more to learn in the Khmer language if you want to speak Khmer like a pro.
 But, what exactly is the Khmer language?

 To give you a short introduction, the Khmer language, also known as the Cambodian language, is the official language spoken in the country of Cambodia.
-If you have been to its neighboring countries like Vietnam, Laos, and Thailand, you might also found people who speak Khmer.
+If you have been to its neighboring countries like Vietnam, Laos, and Thailand, you might also find people who speak Khmer.
 You may also find their languages visually similar to Khmer because they have the same Pali and Sanskrit roots.

 In the Khmer language, pronunciation is essential.
 For the spoken language, you have to learn the sound of each character and how the words are being pronounced to avoid confusion to the locals.
 If you want to learn more about the Khmer language, you can visit the blog Khmer Alphabet And Tips To Write In Khmer.